arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

   other nodes of type *ScatterNode*, *GatherNode* or *DistributeNode* present in the query.

+- `push-subqueries-to-dbserver` _(Enterprise Edition only)_:
+  will appear if a subquery is determined to be executable entirely on a database server.
+  Currently a subquery can be executed on a DB-Server if it contains exactly one distribute/gather section, and only contains one collection access or traversal, shortest path, or k-shortest paths query.

 - `remove-satellite-joins` _(Enterprise Edition only)_:
   optimizes *Scatter-*, *Gather-* and *RemoteNode*s for SatelliteCollections and SatelliteGraphs away.
 Executes the respective query parts on each